trueos/trueos-docs/trueos-handbook/introducing.rst

 few of these:

-.. note:: This table isn't meant to be an exhaustive listing of applications, but simply provide a few TrueOS/FreeBSD equivalents for users familiar with their previous operating system.
+.. note:: This table isn't meant to be an exhaustive listing of applications but simply provides a few TrueOS/FreeBSD equivalents for users familiar with their previous operating system.

 .. tabularcolumns:: |>{\RaggedRight}p{\dimexpr 0.30\linewidth-2\tabcolsep}